-Perhaps the most shocking parts of the report were almost missed at first glance: 69% of couples who don't share their finances would start sharing finances if it meant they would save more than $15 a month doing so, and 1 in 5 couples admit to fighting about money weekly.
+Perhaps the most shocking parts of the report were almost missed at first glance: 69% of couples who don't share their finances would start sharing finances if it meant they would save more than $15 a month doing so.
+Also, 20% of couples admit to fighting about money at least once a week.

-The main reasons for not sharing finances are differing methods of financial decision making, wanting a sense of independence, and fear of a relationship breakdown.
+The main reasons for not sharing finances identified by the report are: differing methods of financial decision making, wanting a sense of independence, and fear of a relationship breakdown.

 First To The 69%: It Pays

 Sharing finances pays because it's easier to plan saving, improve tax efficiency, and control spending when you work together as a couple.
 Planning saving is the first big step.
-After doing some retirement math together, you can plan your savings strategy based on both your incomes.
+After doing some retirement math together, you can plan your savings strategy based on both your incomes and spending needs.

 Filling both TFSAs is $11,000 per year.
-Over 35 years of saving, that's nearly $1.4 million in tax free savings.
-Early retirement with the 25x Rule says you can pull out $55,000 a year plus inflation for the rest of your lives and achieve a >90% chance of success that you'll never run out of money.
+Over 35 years of saving and investing in a Growth/Balanced Portfolio, that will grow to $1.4 million in tax-free savings.
+The 20x Rule says you can pull out $70,000 a year plus inflation for the rest of your lives and achieve a >90% chance of success that you'll never run out of money.

 If one person earns substantially more than the other, especially if taxable income is more than $92,000 a year, you can use a combination of personal RRSP and Spousal RRSP accounts to plan future retirement incomes which are more tax-efficient.
-If as a couple you can save $1,000 a month in RRSP accounts (on top of the TFSAs), 35 years down the road you got almost $1.5 million--good for $60,000 a year at the 25x Rule.
+If, as a couple, you can save $1,000 a month in RRSP accounts (on top of the TFSAs), 35 years down the road your RRSPs will grow to $1.5 million—good for $75,000 a year at the 20x Rule.

-We know that as a couple we're much better off pulling $30,000 a year from the personal RRSP and $30,000 from the Spousal RRSP than simply drawing $60,000 of income from one RRSP account.
-Splitting RRSP incomes can reduce your tax bill as a couple by 20% or more.
+We know couples are much better off pulling $30,000 a year from the personal RRSP and $30,000 from the Spousal RRSP than simply drawing $60,000 of income from one RRSP account.
+Splitting those RRSP withdrawals between a couple can reduce your total tax bill by 20% or more.

 Joint Cash/Margin Accounts offer more tax advantages.
 You can split realized capital gains income and dividend income along the way saving money during your working years.
 In retirement, you can do the same again saving more money on taxes yet.
 (I'm going to talk more about these taxable accounts in the future.)